What are common ways to use conditional access with Intune?

-Conditional access for PCs provide similar capabilities available for mobile devices.
+Conditional access for PCs provides capabilities similar to those available for mobile devices.
 Let’s talk about the ways you can use conditional access when managing PCs with Intune.

-On premises AD domain joined: This has been the most common conditional access deployment option for organizations, whose are reasonable comfortable with the fact they’re already managing their PCs through AD group policies and/or with System Center Configuration Manager.
+On premises AD domain joined: This option is commonly used by organizations who are reasonably comfortable with how they’re already managing their PCs through AD group policies and/or System Center Configuration Manager.

-Azure AD domain joined and Intune management: This scenario is typically geared to Choose Your Own Device (CYOD), and roaming laptop scenarios where these devices are rarely connected to corporate-network.
+Azure AD domain joined and Intune management: This scenario is typically geared to Choose Your Own Device (CYOD), and roaming laptop scenarios where these devices are rarely connected to the corporate network.
 The device joins to the Azure AD and gets enrolled to Intune, which removes any dependency on on-premises AD, and domain controllers.
 This can be used as a conditional access criteria when accessing corporate resources.